-- The University requires a minimum of one (1) bound copies and one (1) digital 8.7.1 copy of the final installation, training, operation, maintenance, and repair manuals to be turned over to the Owner's Project Manager and approved for content by the Consultant by or before the time construction is 75% complete.
+8.7.1 The University requires a minimum of one (1) digital copy of the final installation, training, operation, maintenance, and repair manuals to be turned over to the Owner's Project Manager and approved for content by the Consultant by or before the time construction is 75% complete.
 Projects utilizing e-Communication will create digital copy from the Document Library (Closeouts) in e-Communication.
-The Closeout Log must contain individual line items for each physical copy submitted with corresponding PDF attachments.
 Operation and maintenance manuals and materials, where specified, for mechanical and electrical equipment and for operating items other than mechanical and electrical equipment must be submitted in PDF format with a separate PDF file for each item.
-In the event the Construction Manager fails to provide these required electronic submittals prior to reaching seventy-five (75%) completion, it is agreed that the Owner at its sole discretion may deduct from the current and subsequent Applications for Payment an amount deemed by the Owner to be sufficient to encourage prompt compliance with this contractual requirement, until such time as acceptable O&M manuals are received. - 8.7.2 Manuals provided must be of sufficient detail to enable the Owner or others to install, calibrate, train, operate, maintain, service and repair every system, subsystem, and/or piece of equipment installed on or as part of this Contract.
+In the event the Construction Manager fails to provide these required electronic submittals prior to reaching seventy-five (75%) completion, it is agreed that the Owner at its sole discretion may deduct from the current and subsequent Applications for Payment an amount deemed by the Owner to be sufficient to encourage prompt compliance with this contractual requirement, until such time as acceptable O&M manuals are received.

+8.7.2 Manuals provided must be of sufficient detail to enable the Owner or others to install, calibrate, train, operate, maintain, service and repair every system, subsystem, and/or piece of equipment installed on or as part of this Contract.
 Manuals submitted through UK E-Communication® shall be scanned and submitted in color.
 Mark-ups must be made using visible color when printed.
-Each manual must contain: - 8.7.2.1 Project Title, Project number, Location, dates of submittals, names, addresses and phone number for the Consultant, Construction Manager, and Construction Manager's Sub-contractors; - 8.7.2.2 An Equipment Index that includes vendors' names, addresses, and telephone numbers for all equipment purchased on the Project; - 8.7.2.3 Emergency instructions with phone numbers and names of contact persons on warranty items shall be uploaded to UK E-Communication®; - 8.7.2.4 Copies of each system's air balancing record and each system's hydronic balancing record (1) physical copy and (1) digital copy in eCommunication; - 8.7.2.5 Copy of valve tag list; - 8.7.2.6 Copy of As-Built temperature control system drawings and components and sequence of operation; - 8.7.2.7 Original copies of the following provided by the manufacturer:
+Each manual must contain:

+8.7.2.1 Project Title, Project number, Location, dates of submittals, names, addresses and phone number for the Consultant, Construction Manager, and Construction Manager's Subcontractors;

+8.7.2.2 An Equipment Index that includes vendors' names, addresses, and telephone numbers for all equipment purchased on the Project;

+8.7.2.3 Emergency instructions with phone numbers and names of contact persons on warranty items shall be uploaded to UK E-Communication®;

+8.7.2.4 Copies of each system's air balancing record and each system's hydronic balancing record (1) digital copy in eCommunication;

+8.7.2.5 Copy of valve tag list;

+8.7.2.6 Copy of As-Built temperature control system drawings and components and sequence of operation;

+8.7.2.7 Original copies of the following provided by the manufacturer: